Alex-Burgess/ewelists.com/README.md

 ## Deployments
 Github is the Single source of truth for our web stack and content deployments.
 Whenever there is a commit/pull request to the Master branch of either the main or web github projects, this will trigger the pipeline.

-The pipeline doesn't include SSL certificate creation, although this could be automated in the future.
+The web pipeline doesn't include SSL certificate creation, although this could be automated in the future.
 Therefore there is some setup required when creating the environments for the first time.
 After this the pipeline is used for all changes.

+The Health Checks pipeline needs to create resources in us-east-1, as that is where the cloudfront metrics are recorded.
+After hit a brick wall with using cross-region stacks in the web-pipeline I decided to create a separate pipeline just for this stack.

 ### Setup Staging Environment
 1. **Web Stack:** Create Web stack with default SSL certificate.